roboflow/inference/docs/workflows/workflows_compiler.md

 #### Batch-orientation compatibility

 As it was outlined, Workflows define batch-oriented data and parameters.
-Some blocks may require batch-oriented inputs, but that is always required.
+Some blocks may require batch-oriented inputs, but that is not always required.
 When block do not require batch-oriented input, it will be fed only with parameters and will produce a single result.
 Such outputs can be used as inputs to other steps, but only if block class returns `False` from `block.accepts_batch_input(...)` method.
-The constraint is introduced to ensure stability of blocks interface **for now, and we plan to fix this in the future releases**.
+The constraint is introduced to ensure stability of blocks interface.

-On the other hand, batch-oriented outputs are prevented to be feed into inputs that do expect non-batch parameters.
+If there is a need for such steps connection, this is usually an indicator that the input parameter should not be marked with `BatchSelector(...)` type annotation, but rather with `ScalarSelecector(...)` - **if this assumption is wrong, please let us know in GitHub issues**.

 ## Initializing Workflow steps from blocks